Tendaik96/Todo-Backend/README.md

 - npx prisma migrate dev --name init expect to see: Your database is now in sync with your schema.

+Zod Requirements: You must enable strict mode in your tsconfig.json.
+This is a best practice for all TypeScript projects.

+1. npm install zod

 Authentication: model User {
   id Int @id @default(autoincrement())